GoogleCloudPlatform/healthcare/fhir/immunizations_demo/docs/README.md

 track the immunizations they have received and which ones may be coming up for renewal.

+WARNING: The predictions made by this application are presented for the purpose of demonstrating how to integrate machine learning into a FHIR application, and are not medical advice.
+The use case presented here is also not a recommended application of machine learning on FHIR data.
+All data in this demo is generated and not based on any patient health data.

 Here is the architecture of the whole system.
 ![System Architecture](FHIR_DevDays_Demo.png)